dateparser – python parser for human readable dates

 Supported Calendars

-Apart from the Georgian calendar, dateparser supports the Persian Jalali calendar and the Hijri/Islami calendar
+Apart from the Gregorian calendar, dateparser supports the Persian Jalali calendar and the Hijri/Islamic calendar.
+To use them, install the calendars extra (see Installation).

 >>> from dateparser.calendars.jalali import JalaliCalendar